Reading Time: 10 minutes

 Having a car is handy for students attending university in Indianapolis.
 It may be easier, less stressful, and more convenient for parents to ship their child’s car to Indianapolis instead of driving a long distance.

 To ensure that your arrival time coincides with when you will arrive on campus, please be flexible with both yourself and your transportation company.
-Auto transport companies offer door-to-door service, but your campus might not appreciate a 50-foot vehicle pulling up to drop off your vehicle.
+Although auto transport companies offer door-to-door service, your campus might not appreciate a 50-foot vehicle pulling up to drop off your vehicle.

 Contact the school in advance of dropping off, as you may need to find a terminal or secure drop-off point for your car.
-Registration of your vehicle for parking on campus is also important.
 Campus parking can often be arranged in advance if you have your VIN and ownership information available.

 Gifting your child a car to use at university?
 Here’s how!